Hovering over an image will enlarge it (works better on desktop than on mobile).

 SYNONYMOUS WITH Vascular Flora of the Carolinas (Radford, Ahles, & Bell, 1968): Tilia americana 121-01-001 FAMILY: Tiliaceae

-Look for it in rich coves, on rocky slopes, metabasalt boulderfields, rich north-facing river bluffs, calcareous Coastal Plain ravines
+Habitat: Rich coves, rocky slopes, metabasalt boulderfields, rich north-facing river bluffs, calcareous Coastal Plain ravines

 SYNONYMOUS WITH PLANTS National Database: Tilia americana var. heterophylla FAMILY: Tiliaceae